-In the past, there’s been a lot of confusion about eggs and cholesterol.
-The old advice about cholesterol in your diet and the risk of heart disease has now been amended.
-Today, egg nutrition experts agree you can safely enjoy as many eggs as you like as part of a balanced diet.
+How much cholesterol is in an egg?
+In the past, there’s been a lot of confusion about this topic.
+Egg nutrition experts have now updated previous advice about cholesterol in your diet and the risk of heart disease.
+Today, they agree you can safely enjoy as many eggs as you like as part of a balanced diet.

 Until fairly recently, eating lots of eggs was thought to have a negative effect on your cholesterol levels.
 But thanks to recent scientific research by the British Heart Foundation, the advice on eggs and cholesterol has now changed.

 The research proves that in most healthy people, eggs won’t raise cholesterol levels or lead to heart disease.
 As a result, the British Heart Foundation, the Department of Health and all of the major UK health and heart advisory groups have lifted their previous recommended limits on how many eggs we should eat.
 Great news for egg lovers.

 In fact, eggs are great for people trying to lose weight too.
 They’re low in calories and keep you fuller for longer so you won’t need to eat, or feel the urge to snack, so often.

 People used to think that the cholesterol levels in our bodies were directly influenced by the cholesterol in our food.
 Because there’s cholesterol in eggs, people were advised not to eat too many.
 But the British Heart Foundation’s study means all of that’s changing.